 The phylogenetic relationships of subgenus Collessius are not well established.
-The subgenus was recovered as the sister to subgenera Gilesius and Collessius + Gilesius sister to subgenus Hulecoeteomyia in the cladistic analysis of Reinert et al. (2009) based morphological data and representatives of all generic-level taxa of tribe Aedini.
+The subgenus was recovered as the sister to subgenus Gilesius and the sister pair, Collessius + Gilesius, was sister to subgenus Hulecoeteomyia in the cladistic analysis of Reinert et al. (2009) based morphological data and representatives of all generic-level taxa of tribe Aedini.
 Collessius and subgenera Gilesius, Hulecoeteomyia and Tanakaius comprised a polyphyletic clade in the phylogeny of Wilkerson et al. (2015).
-Collessius was not recovered as a monophyleic lineage in the maximum likelihood phylogeny of Soghigian et al. (2017) based on seven molecular markers.
-Two species of the Alloeomyia Group were recovered in a sister relationship with two species of subgenus Hulecoeteiomyia and two species of the Collessius Group were sister to two species of subgenus Rhinoskusea.
+Collessius was not recovered as a monophyletic lineage in the maximum likelihood phylogeny of Soghigian et al. (2017) based on seven molecular markers.
+Two species of the Alloeomyia Group were recovered in a sister relationship with two species of subgenus Hulecoeteomyia and two species of the Collessius Group were sister to two species of subgenus Rhinoskusea.

 The immature stages are normally found in rock pools, but are sometimes found in tree holes and artificial containers such as concrete water tanks, cement sinks and gutters, drains, iron cistern and tires.
 The females of some species bite humans both indoors and outdoors.

 Species of subgenus Collessius are of no known medical or economic importance.

 Species of subgenus Collessius are distributed in the Oriental Region and the Manchurian Subregion of the Palaearctic.